integrativemodeling/nup82/README.md

   `data/em2d_without_bg` : EM 2D class averages of the the Nup82 complex (background removed)

-  `data/MODELLER_results` : Comparative model outputs, generated using MODELLER

-  `data/Individual-Models` : Comparative model outputs, generated using MODELLER (with MODELLER scripts)
+  `data/MODELLER` : Comparative model outputs, generated using MODELLER (using templates of 5CWS and 5C3L)

 - `EM2D_Filter` :  contains files for EM 2D filter

    `EM2D_Filter/EM2D-Filter.py` : Script to compute a score for a given model against a set of class averages.